cdisc-org/DataExchange-ODM-LinkML/docs/RelativeTimingConstraint.md

     required: true
   PredecessorOID:
     name: PredecessorOID
+    description: Identifies a StudyEventGroup, StudyEvent, ItemGroup or Item that occurs immediately before the RelativeTimepointTarget.
+    comments:
+    - Required
     domain_of:
     - RelativeTimingConstraint
     range: oidref
   SuccessorOID:
     name: SuccessorOID
+    description: Identifies a StudyEventGroup, StudyEvent, ItemGroup or Item tha occurs immediately after the RelativeTimepointTarget.
+    comments:
+    - Required
     domain_of:
     - RelativeTimingConstraint
     range: oidref
   Type:
     name: Type
+    description: Defines how the timing is to be defined between the two activities, starting from the start or the end of the source activity, and ending at the start or the end of the target activity.
+    comments:
+    - Optional
     domain_of:
+    - TranslatedText
     - PDFPageRef
     - Standard
     - StudyEventDef